krishnamanchikalapudi/developer.info/README.md

 # My favorites
 - [Benjamin Franklin](https://en.wikipedia.org/wiki/Benjamin_Franklin): Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.
 - [Warren Bennis](https://en.wikipedia.org/wiki/Warren_Bennis) : Success in management requires learning as fast as the world is changing.
+- [Bill Nye](https://en.wikipedia.org/wiki/Bill_Nye): Everyone you Will Ever Meet Knows Something that You Don’t.
 - [Krishna](https://www.linkedin.com/in/krishnamanchikalapudi/): If I am like you, who will be like me :-)

 ***